Showing posts with label Other. Show all posts

 Mad Max with choppy graphics?

-Why are these masterminds almost always qualified doctors?
+Why are these masterminds almost always doctors?
 Anyhow, it was all a trick because SLU tastes like poo and turns people into zombies!
 So it's up to you to rescue the city from its psychotic drivers, explore buildings, and then battle in a demolition derby event to ultimately find the doctor and end this misery.
-See, it's basically Mad Max in game form :)

 Pandy's Pork Palace sounds a lot better than it actually is!

-Driving around the city is tremendous fun because you are completely free to roam the streets and that also means blasting at anyone who might get in your way.
-All other drivers are out for blood and want you dead by any means and their road rage antics are vicious - so defend yourself using the cannon fitted to your vehicle.
+So, driving around the city is tremendous fun because you are completely free to roam the streets.
+That means blasting at anyone who might get in your way.
+All other drivers are out for blood and want you dead by any means.
+Their road rage antics are vicious, so defend yourself using the cannon fitted to your car!
+Whilst blasting the suckers into oblivion, watch out for hazards such as oil spills and explosives carelessly left lying in the road.
+Do note the gun turrets, which line many streets and are annoyingly highly accurate.

 It's demolition derby time when we can shove other cars into dark oblivion.

-You soon discover that these various places are thriving with ghouls and other creatures lurking in the shadows.
-Nowhere is safe, but you're armed with a pistol so shoot first and ask questions later!
-Keep searching these areas and you should find an arena pass to the demolition derby.
-This event is pure Carmageddon and nothing beats pushing your opponents into a chasm!
-Success here, grants you access to the next city.
+Nowhere is safe, but you're armed with a pistol, so shoot first and ask questions later!
+Keep searching these areas, and you should find an arena pass to the demolition derby.
+This event is pure Carmageddon, and nothing beats pushing your opponents into a chasm!
+Success grants you access to the next city.

 The mechanic is freaky.
 It's almost on a Chucky level here... (shudder)